mrazomej/phd/src/chapter_05/section_08_channel_capacity.md

-divergence $D_{KL}(P || Q)$ can be interpreted as the amount of information lost by assuming the incorrect distribution $Q$ when the correct distribution is $P$, we used this metric as a way of how much information we would have lost by using fewer constraints compared to the six moments used in the main text.
+divergence $D_{KL}(P || Q)$ can be interpreted as the amount of information lost by assuming the incorrect distribution $Q$ when the correct distribution is $P$, we used this metric as a way of how much information we would have lost by using fewer constraints compared to the six moments used in Chapter 3.

 [@Fig:ch5_fig29] shows this comparison for different operators and repressor copy numbers.
 We can see from here that using fewer moments as constraints gives